 \section{Results}

 We train the empirical rental and return data separately for the year 2018 using the model framework in Sec.~\ref{sec:data_method}, and then predict the demands for the year 2019 and compare the predicted values with the empirical data.
-We first analyze and the meaning of the attention score in Eq.~(\ref{eq:attention}), then verify the performance of this prediction framework and argue the demands of a station that had not existed in 2018 but have newly installed in 2019.
+We first analyze the meaning of the attention score in Eq.~(\ref{eq:attention}), then verify the performance of this prediction framework and argue the demands of a station that did not exist in 2018 but was newly installed in 2019.